-The anticancer effect is mostly the result of boosting the immune system (which makes the body fight cancer more efficiently), but also direct cytotoxic/cytostatic activity and influencing tumor cell metabolism and division.
+The anticancer effect is primarily the result of boosting the immune system (which makes the body fight cancer more efficiently), but also direct cytotoxic/cytostatic activity and influencing tumor cell metabolism and division.

-Chihara et al. were the first to isolate lentinan (and several other anticancer substances) from shiitake mushroom (Lentinus edodes) in 1970.
-They found that beta glucan called lentinan inhibits sarcoma 180 with 90-100% effectiveness and leads to its complete regression.
-Since 1985 Lentinan is an official antitumor drug in Japan.
+Chihara et al. were the first to isolate lentinan (and several other anticancer substances) from shiitake (Lentinus edodes) in 1970.
+They found that beta-glucan called lentinan inhibits sarcoma 180 with 90-100% effectiveness and leads to its complete regression.
+Lentinan is an official antitumor drug in Japan since 1985.

 Additionally, powerful anticancer compounds have been discovered in the mycelium of some mushrooms, such as KS-2 and LEM from shiitake.

-Another very potent and safe compound is PSK (Krestin), a polysaccharide-peptide from Trametes versicolor (= Coriolus versicolor).
-Registered as a drug for treating several types of cancer in Japan in the 1977, it is the best-selling anticancer drug in Japan (in 1987 it was the 9th most sold drug in the World).
+Another potent and safe compound is PSK (Krestin), a polysaccharide-peptide from Trametes versicolor (=Coriolus versicolor).
+Registered as a drug for treating several types of cancer in Japan in 1977, it is the best-selling anticancer drug in Japan (in 1987 it was the 9th most-sold drug in the World).

 Medicinal Mushrooms and Metastasis

-Some medicinal mushroom compounds not only affect primary tumors, but also strongly inhibit and slow the development of metastases.
+Some medicinal mushroom compounds inhibit and slow down the development of both primary tumors and metastases.
 Sometimes, they lead to metastatic reduction and even complete regression.
 Dr. Chihara (National Cancer Centre Japan) proved this for lentinan and Dr. Hiroaki Nanba (Kobe Pharmaceutical University) for maitake D-fraction from Grifola frondosa (maitake; Hen of the Woods mushroom).

 In 2012, Petrova et al. has shown that Ganoderma lucidum (reishi) contains biologically active metabolites that can influence all of these processes.